 In order to carry a greater load, one more spider gear is usually added.
 Note that the spider gears should spin in opposite directions to have the proper gear motion.
 A four-spider-gear arrangement is also used for vehicles with heavy loads.
 In such cases, the spider gears are connected to ends of a cross bar, and the spider gears are free to spin independently.

 Apart from allowing the wheels to rotate at different rpm differential has 2 more functions.
 First is speed

-times number of teeth as that of the pinion gear.
-Such huge gear ratio will bring down the speed of the ring
+to 5 times number of teeth as that of the pinion gear.
+Such huge gear ratio will bring down the speed of the

-gear in the same ratio.
-Since the power flow at the pinion and ring gear are the same, such a speed reduction
+ring gear in the same ratio.
+Since the power flow at the pinion and ring gear are the same, such a speed

 You can also note one specialty of the ring gear, they are hypoid gears.
 The hypoid gears have more contact area compared to the other gear pairs and will make sure that the gear operation is smooth.

 The other function of the differential is to turn the power flow direction by 90 degree.

 The differential we have gone through so far is known as open or standard differential.
 It is capable of turning the wheels at different rpm, but it has got one major drawback.
 Consider a situation where one wheel of the vehicle is on a surface with good traction and the other wheel on a slippery track.

 In this case a standard differential will send the majority of the power to the slippery wheel, so the vehicle won’t be able to move.
 To overcome this problem Limited Slip Differentials are introduced.

 I hope you enjoyed the article.
 Thanks for reading.